oscardelben/RailsOneClick/README.md

 * Add a better interface for managing rails apps
 * The UI sucks!

+What's already there:

+* Ruby 1.9.3-p125 sandboxed inside Documents/rails_one_click/ruby
+* Latest rails version ready to use
+* Once ruby is installed, you'll be able to open a terminal window inside Documents/rails_one_click with Ruby and Rails already loaded.
+(I will provide a better interface soon with server start and stop etc).

 ### Ruby sandbox

-Ruby will not be installed globally, instead you'll be able to open and create rails apps directly from the RailsOneClick app.
+Ruby is installed inside Documents/rails_one_click.
+That way if you ever mess up something you'll just need to delete the ruby directory inside that folder.

 ### Project status